familyjs/famicons/scripts/readme.md

 The release script will ask what version to use.
 After the script completes, double check the `www/cheatsheet.html` to ensure everything is good to go.

+Next, update `CHANGELOG.md`, then commit and push your changes Github.

 Next run:

     npm run release